OECD Green Growth and Sustainable Development Forum 2024

 Session 2 - Greening cross-border supply chains with better environmental footprint monitoring

 Companies face growing pressure from consumers, regulators, investors, and civil society to disclose and reduce emissions generated throughout their supply chains.
-This raises new challenges for the measurement and monitoring of carbon footprint along cross-border value chains and the trade costs stemming from the lack of harmonisation or interoperability of approaches to calculate product-level carbon intensity.
-This session will explore how trade policies – e.g., trade facilitation measures – and international co-operation could minimise trade costs associated with these new requirements, with a view to discussing best practices and identifying gaps in data necessary for their implementation.
+This demand affects the nature of the information importers and producers need to provide at the border, and raises new challenges associated with the measurement and monitoring of carbon footprint along cross-border value chains.
+Among them, there can be higher trade costs from the lack of harmonization or interoperability of approaches to calculate product-level carbon intensity.
+This session will explore how trade policies – e.g., trade facilitation measures – and international co-operation can reduce trade costs associated with these new requirements, with a view to discussing best practices and identifying gaps in data necessary for their implementation.
+The discussion will also refer to the latest progress made by the OECD’s Inclusive Forum on Carbon Mitigation Approaches (IFCMA) in this area.

 09:30 - 11:00